 I had my annual physical yesterday.
-Even though I am an old man, I remain in good health.
-Other than high blood pressure, for which I take a pill every day, and the occasional bouts of insanity, I have no health concerns.
-The pill is $12 for three months and has no discernible side effects, other than the aforementioned psychotic breaks.
-Those are a lot of fun for me so it is not much of a burden.
+Even though I am no spring chicken, I remain in good health.
+Other than high blood pressure, for which I take a pill every day, I have no health concerns.
 I exercise frequently and watch my diet, but I am not like the guys in this story from the Weekly Standard.
 I take few supplements and I refuse to starve myself into a skeleton.
-I’m not interested in living forever if it means looking like this guy, then I’m certainly not interested.
+I’m not interested in living forever.
+If it means looking like this guy, then I’m certainly not interested.

-Anyway, sitting there waiting for Robin to ask her questions and then jam her finger up my arse, I started thinking about health care.
 There was a poster on one wall of the examination room graphically describing the horrors of smoking.
 It featured pictures of brown lungs and mangled faces.
 The poster was sponsored by one of the nicotine patch makers.
 There was a calendar sponsored by a local disability lawyer.
 There was a poster for some drug that must be aimed at fat people.
 Next to that was a poster for botox.
 I started thinking about John Kerry.
 What in the world would possess someone to have that done?
 I’m as vain as any other man, but immobilizing your face sounds crazy to me.

 Health care is just another service.
 It is a business.
 If we looked at it that way, like we do veterinary services, we would do ourselves a world of good.
 When I take the cat to the vet, I pay for the service.
 I once had a cat with a heart problem.
 I was able to get first world, cutting edge cardiac care for the animal at a price that was trivial.
 A one hour visit with a world class doctor and his cutting edge machines cost $300.
 For large animals, heart surgery is now available to fix things like heart valves, again, at reasonable prices.